#2010s #1980s #1970s

 The Goonies (1985) Official Trailer – Sean Astin, Josh Brolin Adventure Movie HD, Movieclips.
 Trailer Vault

-With two now-famous actors playing brothers, as a much younger Josh Brolin as Brad plays the big brother for Mikey (Sean Astin).
+Two now-famous actors play brothers, with a much younger Josh Brolin as Brad plays the big brother for Mikey (Sean Astin).
 Mikey with his buddies set off to find some treasure.
 The kids hope that if they find the loot they can raise the money and save their homes from being demolished to make a golf course.

 This film could have been a nightmare with many precocious kids trying for the limelight, as I’m sure it would have been full of tears and tantrums in the audition stages.
 But it’s not, it comes over that the kids were not budding thespian types, they genuinely seem to have got on well.
 Their teamwork was evident as was rapport and camaraderie between them throughout the movie.
 But of course, I could be wrong.